kubecost/docs/using-kubecost/navigating-the-kubecost-ui/cost-allocation/README.md

 | Shared                      | The cost of shared resources allocated to this tenant.
 This field covers shared overhead, shared namespaces, and shared labels.
 Can be explored further via _Inspect Shared Costs_.
 Idle costs are not included in Shared costs.                                                                                                                                                                                             |
 | Cost Efficiency             | The percentage of requested CPU & memory dollars utilized over the measured time window.
 Values range from 0 to above 100 percent.
 Workloads with no requests but with usage OR workloads with usage > request can report efficiency above 100%.                                                                                                                                                                             |

+{% hint style="warning" %}
+GPu costs are only available through Allocations through the use of a device plugin.
+For more, see Kubernetes docs on [using device plugins](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/#using-device-plugins).
+Without a device plugin, GPU costs are only available through Assets when drilling down into the GPU node.
+{% endhint %}

 ### Cost efficiency table example

 ![Cost Efficiency table](../../../images/table.PNG)